ngankt2/filament-db-config-security/README.md

 ## Security considerations

-- Do not store secrets that belong in environment variables or the configuration cache (API keys, DB credentials).
-  Use this package for **application settings and editable content** (e.g. labels, texts, contact information, page sections).
+> ⚠️ DB Config is a place for values you want admins to edit safely at runtime, not for infrastructure secrets (API keys, DB credentials).
 - Values are not encrypted by default.
-If you need encryption, wrap reads/writes with your own encryption layer before passing to the API.
+If you need encryption, apply it before using the package’s helpers to read or write values.

-> Think of DB Config as a place for values you want admins to edit safely at runtime, not for infrastructure secrets.

 ## Versioning